easykeys/EasyKeys.Shipping/src/EasyKeys.Shipping.FedEx.AddressValidation/README.md

 succeed, the EffectiveAddress returned will be that real-world address, with a State of STANDARDIZED.
 In this case, various additional Attributes of the standardized address and how it was derived from the normalized address will be returned.

+## Address Type

+- RAW: The address as submitted in the request.
+  This is returned when that address could not be normalized or if the country is not supported.
+- NORMALIZED: A formatted version of the address where elements are parsed and standard abbreviations are applied.
+  The Normalized address is returned when the Address Validation Service supports a country for address validation, but cannot match the address against reference data.
+Reference data include postal data (and map data, for the US only).
+- STANDARDIZED: A formatted and validated version of the address.
+  The standardized address is returned when the Address Validation Service can match the address against reference data.
+  Note that the Address Validation Service may make slight changes to the address in order to find a match.